Adele Dixon: 1940s and later years

 In 1941, Dixon appeared with Robertson Hare and Alfred Drayton in the film of Ben Travers' Banana Ridge; she did not return to musicals until 1944.
 In the intervening years, she played a range of roles.
 Her straight parts included Portia in The Merchant of Venice (1942), and Irene in Eric Linklater's Crisis in Heaven (1944) directed by GieIgud, but, in the main, she was a pantomime star in the war years, appearing in London and the provinces.

 Dixon's last film was the 1947 drama Woman to Woman as Sylvia Anson to Douglass Montgomery's David Anson.
 In 1948, she appeared on Broadway again, together with Jack Buchanan.
 This time they played in Sacha Guitry's comedy Don't Listen Ladies!, which was no more successful than Between the Devil had been.
 The following year, she scored what The Times described as a major personal hit in the title role of her last West End musical, Belinda Fair by Eric Maschwitz and Jack Strachey.

 Dixon retired after the run of Belinda Fair.
-She and her husband were a devoted couple, and his death in 1976 was a blow from which she never wholly recovered.
+She and her husband were a devoted couple, and his death in 1976 was a blow from which she never fully recovered.
 She died of pneumonia at the age of 83 in Manchester, on 11 April 1992.